 What truly makes this contender unique is its spoon-shaped design and its stretchy stitching.
 The spoon shape gives the user an amazing amount of leg room and freedom of movement, while the stretchy stitching allows the user to sleep with an upper leg close or straight out to the side.

-The Nemo Salsa 30 (Center) compared with other wider-than-average bags; the Sierra Designs Backcountry Bed 600 (left) and the Western Mountaineering MegaLite (right).
+The Salsa 30 (center) compared with other wider-than-average bags.
+The Sierra Designs Backcountry Bed 600 is shown on the left and the Western Mountaineering MegaLite is on the right.

-The large cotton storage bag included with the Nemo Salsa 30.
+The large cotton storage bag included with the Salsa 30.

-The Nemo Salsa 30 wins our Top Pick Award for the most comfortable backpacking sleeping bag because of its unique spoon dimensions and stretchy seems, but remains light and pack-able enough for extended or long distance backpacking trips.
+The Salsa 30 wins our Top Pick Award for the most comfortable backpacking sleeping bag because of its unique spoon dimensions and stretchy seams.
+It's light and packable enough for extended or long distance backpacking trips.

 Value and the Bottom Line